adrianjunus/SensorDataCollector/README.md

 # Sensor Data Collector

-Attempt to simulate sensor data (dis)continuously streaming to a PostgreSql database.
+Simulate sensor data (dis)continuously streaming to a PostgreSql database.
 This represents an edge device running independently from a central datastore and analytics platform.

+To feature...
+- Centralized analytical store using inudstry-standard data warehouse management
+- Containerized edge device deployment
+- Version-controlled IaC
+- Live-stream analytics and dashboarding

 ## Table of Contents
 - [Basic Run Steps](#basicrunsteps)